 Location: Underway to Panama

-Morning started at different times for our crew depending on their watch team as teams were sailing through the night.
-I was woken up by Sam at 7:30 AM and promptly made myself a bowl of “boatmeal” before putting on my PFD and heading on deck–my watch team was on the 8am-12pm shift.
-I was promptly greeted by Watch Team 2, who had a shocking amount of energy for a group whose day started at 4am.
+The morning started at different times for our crew, depending on their watch team as teams were sailing through the night.
+I was woken up by Sam at 7:30 AM and promptly made myself a bowl of “boatmeal” before putting on my PFD and heading on deck–my watch team was on the 8 am-12 pm shift.
+I was promptly greeted by Watch Team 2, who had a shocking amount of energy for a group whose day started at 4 am.
 I suspect this energy was fueled by a large amount of coffee and Pringles (watch staples), but regardless their spirit fired up my watch team to start our shift.
-After watch and some surprise pre-lunch dolphins, the whole crew gathered for a delicious lunch consisting of spinach and artichoke heart squares cooked by Elie, which has certainly set the bar high for head chefs who are also due to cook on this passage–and as a result Ezra and I have both begun preemptively apologizing for our meals this coming week.
+After watch and some surprise pre-lunch dolphins, the whole crew gathered for a delicious lunch consisting of spinach and artichoke heart squares cooked by Elie, which has certainly set the bar high for head chefs who are also due to cooking on this passage–and as a result, Ezra and I have both begun preemptively apologizing for our meals this coming week.

 Following the egg drop, we had an awesome chicken chili dinner and are currently readying watch teams for the night.
 It’ll be another adventure-filled day tomorrow!

 1. Watch Team 3 building Jennifer in the Salon

 2. A closer look at Watch Team 1 and 2’s designs

 3. Tim readying to drop one of the contraptions